HubRise/website/content/apps/uber-eats/en/configuration.md

 Service types such as Uber Eats delivery, restaurant delivery, takeaway, or eat-in might require the corresponding ref code entry.
 Refer to your EPOS documentation on the HubRise website to verify your EPOS requirements.

-Additionally, from this section you can choose to mark delivery orders as delivery orders or collection orders for other connected apps to process them as needed.
-Restaurant delivery orders are always marked as delivery orders.
-This is useful if you have specific business workflow requirements or if you need to differentiate these orders for financial reporting.
+Additionally, from this section, you can choose to categorise orders fulfilled by Uber Eats as either delivery or collection orders.
+Orders fulfilled by the restaurant fleet are always marked as delivery orders.
+This feature is useful to address specific business requirements or to differentiate these orders in financial reports.

 ### Special Items